Joel-Ung/Portfolios/README.md

 2. For **Customer Lifetime Value prediction**, Random Forest outperforms Linear Regression with a much lower Root Mean Squared Error.
 The most important predictor was the average quantity a customer buys.
 3. For **Churn Classification**, Random Forest also outperforms Logistic Regression with an AUC of 0.80, and it also correctly identifies 83% of customers who are actually churned in the historical data.
 Businesses can utilise this method to identify churned customers.
 4. Lastly, for **Product Association Rule Mining**, FP-Growth algorithm found strong rules.
 For example, customers who buy 'Poppy's Playhouse LivingRoom and Bedroom' are 93% likely to also buy the 'Poppy's Playhouse Kitchen'.
 Strong association rules like this are perfect for product bundling and recommendations to extend revenue.

+### Superstore Marketing Campaign - SAS Curiosity Cup 2025

+The reporting analysis presents the superstore's marketing strategy and focuses on the effectiveness of a campaign offering gold memberships, which provide a 20% discount on all purchases.
+Using predictive modelling techniques, customer behaviours and preferences were analysed to determine the key factors influencing offer acceptance.

+The case study leverages data from past campaigns and applies machine learning techniques such as logistic regression, decision trees, and neural networks using SAS Enterprise Miner.
+Neural
+Network is the most accurate predictive model and can be integrated into the superstore's marketing platform to identify customers likely to accept offers to increase the chances of successfully selling gold memberships.